cfshi/coronavirus/MREB.app.md

 # 16.9 Explain how participants will learn about study results:

-We will provide a link where participants (and others) can sign up to receive bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).
+We will provide a link where participants can follow our bulletins about our research publications and posts about what we learn from the data (independent of filling out the survey).

-__CS__ Is this what we plan to do?
-Will be a link to a planned research site on the consent form easier?
+__CS__ I was thinking of listing a link (e.g., github) on the Weebly page for whoever is intested in the study, instead of having them signing pu.
+WDYT?

 # 16.10.1 Describe: